By: Heather Keys

 Photo by Ruben Hanssen on Unsplash

-The imposing zigzag walls of Sacsayhuaman captivate and mystify in equal measure.
-Representing the formidable teeth of the revered puma – a symbol of might and power – these walls served as a bulwark against invading forces.
-Soaring up to 18 feet (5.5 meters) high, the colossal limestone towers embody the Inca’s architectural mastery.
-Beyond their practical function, the walls pay homage to the Inca’s reverence of nature, seamlessly blending into the landscape and integrating harmoniously with the rolling hills.
+The zigzag walls of Sacsayhuaman represent the teeth of the revered puma—a symbol of might and power—and served as a bulwark against invading forces.
+In fact, this whole complex is shaped like a puma’s head!
+Standing up to 18 feet (5.5 meters) high, the colossal limestone towers embody the Inca’s architectural mastery.

 Image by densly jhonatan ccaso lopez from Pixabay